sanjana459/GitHub-Practice/readme.md

 ---

 Here I created a branch called `bug`, made changes to `footer.html`, but did not stage it.
-I tried moving to another branch expecting an error so I can stash it — Git didn’t throw an error but told me the file was modified.
+I tried moving to another branch expecting an error so I can stash it, Git didn’t throw an error but told me the file was modified.

 <p align="center">
   <img width="541" alt="s to branddy Pos-MacBook-Pro gittwo   git" src="https://github.com/user-attachments/assets/c7329c4f-be08-48ed-be49-36c84f4c0b47" />